 The Roma Pass includes public transportation for free, but I will tell you that in Rome the waiting times for the bus can be long, so if you can walk from one place to another I recommend it.
 Therefore, it is best to organize visits to monuments or museums that are within the same area.

-What other tourist passes are there to visit Rome?
+What other sightseeing passes are available to visit Rome?

-Now you may ask yourself: "Which one do I have to choose?
+Now you may be wondering: "Which one should I choose?
 That's the best part: you don't have to choose because the Omnia Card includes the Roma Pass so you can spend two (or three) days visiting Rome and one day in the Vatican City area.
-Unless you have already visited the Vatican on a previous trip, this is definitely the option I recommend: combine both cards.
+Unless you have already visited the Vatican on a previous trip, this is definitely the option I recommend: combining both cards.

-Anyway, I recommend you to read this other article I made about Omnia Card: to clear all your doubts if you still have them.
+Anyway, I recommend you to read this other article I did on Rome Omnia Card to clear all your doubts if you still have them.

 Rome City Pass

-The main advantage is the convenience it brings and the completeness of its conditions, the disadvantage is obviously the higher price than the Roma Pass and Omnia Card.
+The main advantage is the convenience it brings and how complete its conditions are, the disadvantage is obviously the higher price it has compared to Roma Pass and Omnia Card.
 If you can afford it, it is a very useful option, but make sure you are going to spend enough time in the city to make the most of it.

-9. If you are interested in the Roma Pass you will also be interested in....
+If you are interested in the Rome Pass you will also be interested in

-If you have opted for the Roma Pass and you are going to visit the Colosseum, the Capitoline Museums, the Borghese Gallery and Castel Sant Angelo, you probably don't want to miss one of the main options not included in this city pass: the Vatican Museums.
+If you have opted for the Roma Pass and are going to visit the Colosseum, the Capitoline Museums, the Borghese Gallery and Castel Sant Angelo, you probably don't want to miss one of the main options not included in this city pass: the Vatican Museums.
 If using the Omnia Card together with the Roma Pass doesn't work for you, you can use your Roma Pass for all the monuments and museums included and then buy tickets for the Vatican on your own.
 I tell you how to do it in this article on Vatican Museum Tickets: how to buy, prices and discounts.

-If you still prefer to buy the tickets separately, for example, for the Colosseum, I leave you here linked my article about the Colosseum.
+If you still prefer to buy the tickets separately, for example for the Colosseum, I leave you here a link to my article about the Colosseum.
 Rome Colosseum Tickets: how to buy, prices and schedules.

-There is also the possibility to buy a combined ticket for the Colosseum and the Vatican Museums, which also includes a guided tour of both sites.
-I leave you here all the information: How to Buy Tickets for the Colosseum and the Vatican.
+There is also the possibility of buying a combined ticket for the Colosseum and the Vatican Museums, which also includes a guided tour of both places.
+I leave here all the information: How to Buy Tickets for the Colosseum and the Vatican.

-What kinds of city passes are available in Rome?
+What types of tourist passes are available in Rome?

-Considering how much there is to see in Rome, there are at least 5 different city passes to choose from, all of which tend to include "Skip the line" tickets and make visiting some of Rome's sites cheaper.
-The passes are Omnia Vatican and Rome Card, Roma Pass, Rome Turbopass, Rome City Pass and Bus Tours of Rome.
+Considering how much there is to see in Rome, there are at least 5 different tourist passes to choose from, which usually include skip-the-line tickets and discounts at some of Rome's tourist attractions.
+The passes are Omnia Vatican and Rome Card, Rome Pass, Rome Turbopass, Rome City Pass and Rome Sightseeing Bus.

-The most popular passes are the Rome City Pass, Roma Pass and the Omnia Vatican and Rome Card.
-If you aren't planning to visit the Vatican then the Roma Pass, as the "official" sightseeing pass, offers free unlimited use of public transport and is perfect for museum and archeology buffs, and can be bought to cover 2 or 3 days.
+The most popular passes are the Rome City Pass, the Rome Pass, the Omnia Vaticano and the Rome Card.
+If you are not planning to visit the Vatican, the Rome Pass is the "official" tourist pass and offers unlimited free use of public transportation, is perfect for museum and archeology buffs, and can be purchased to cover 2 or 3 days.

-Which City Pass is best for visiting the Vatican?
+Which City Pass is the best for visiting the Vatican?

-The Omnia Vatican and Rome Card, includes Skip the Line entry and unlimited Hop-on Hop-off transport for 3 days, with the card focusing primarily on the Vatican City.
-If you are going to spend more than 3 days in Rome, the Rome City Pass gives you more freedom to visit Rome and the Vatican at your own pace, offering options between 1-7 days and you'll also have unlimited use of Hop-on Hop-off transport.
+The Omnia Vatican and Rome Card includes skip-the-line entry to major attractions and unlimited Hop-on Hop-off bus transportation for 3 days.
+The card focuses primarily on Vatican City.
+If you are spending more than 3 days in Rome, the Rome City Pass will give you more freedom to visit Rome and the Vatican at your own pace, as it offers you options between 1 and 7 days and unlimited use of the Hop-on Hop-off.